lilt/tmgmt_lilt/tests/README.md

 ----------------------

-In order to run Functional Javascript Tests execute from docroot:
+In order to run Functional Javascript Tests you should enable module simpletest and then execute from docroot:
 1. phantomjs --ssl-protocol=any \
  --ignore-ssl-errors=true \
  ../vendor/jcalderonzumba/gastonjs/src/Client/main.js \